|

 4 oz

-Active Ingredients: Isatis Tinctoria, Psoralea Fruit, Phellodendron Amurense, Sophora Flavescens, Aloe Vera, Centella Asiatica.
+Active Ingredients: Isatis Tinctoria, Psoralea Fruit, Phellodendron Amurense, Sophora Flavescens, Indigo Naturalis, Centella Asiatica.

 How to use: Spray onto affected areas.
 Let it soak or dry.
 Don't wipe out. |